Racheal7/DribbbleProject/README.md

 For a new tag, we need to train a new binary classifier.
 The source code and detailed process of training a new model can be found in [CNN](CNN/)

 ## User Study
 We have conducted a pilot user study to demonstrate the usefulness of our models.
-The details can be found at
+The details and result can be found at [User Study](https://sites.google.com/view/user-study/).

 ## **Contribute**